Skip to content

 How To Cope With Prodromal Labor?

-Here are a few things that you can take help of yourself to cope with prodromal labor contractions.
+Here are a few things that you can help yourself cope with prodromal labor contractions.

-- Try light activity, such as packing your bag for the hospital.
+5. Try a light activity, such as packing your bag for the hospital.

 If you’re losing too much sleep, inform your midwife or doctor about it.
 They will guide you with the correct medical advice, diagnosis, or treatment as best suited for you and your baby.